Every Business Owner Exits Eventually

 Sources: SBA 2024 · FEUSA · IRS SOI 2023 · BizBuySell

 Every business gets sold.
 The only question is whether you sold it, or your family did, or a court did, or a buyer who knocked at exactly the wrong moment did.
 You do not have to decide today how you exit.
-You do have to decide today that you will exit deliberately.
+You do have to start the process sooner than later, if you want the exit to be on your terms.

 Chapter 1